RapidField/solid-instruments/example/RapidField.SolidInstruments.Example.Domain/README.md

 ## Purpose

-This project houses sample domain machinery that utilizes **Solid Instruments** [data access](../../src/RapidField.SolidInstruments.DataAccess/README.md) and [messaging](../../src/RapidField.SolidInstruments.Messaging/README.md) constructs.
+This project houses a sample collection of shared domain models that utilize the **Solid Instruments** [messaging](../../src/RapidField.SolidInstruments.Messaging/README.md) constructs.

 ## License